GabrielBalabanResearch/lgemri_interstitial/README.md

 For the extension with topological analysis please cite

-Balaban G, et al. "3D Electrophysiological Modeling of InterstitialFibrosis Networks and Their Role in VentricularArrhythmias in Non-ischemic Cardiomyopathy."
-IEEE Transactions on Biomedical Engineering (upcoming).
+[Balaban G, et al. "3D Electrophysiological Modeling of InterstitialFibrosis Networks and Their Role in VentricularArrhythmias in Non-ischemic Cardiomyopathy."
+IEEE Transactions on Biomedical Engineering. vol. 67, no. 11, pp. 3125-3133, Nov.
+2020, doi: 10.1109/TBME.2020.2976924](https://ieeexplore.ieee.org/document/9056546)
-DOI 0.1109/TBME.2020.2976924

 # Lisence